-Chinese Medicine Board of Australia - Public consultation on draft guidelines for safe Chinese herbal medicine practice Page 3 of 4 13.
-Is there anything missing that needs to be added?
-Yes, as stated per above guestions.
+Chinese Medicine Board of Australia - Public consultation on draft guidelines for safe Chinese herbal medicine practice Page 3 of 4 Yes, as stated per above questions.

 14. Do you agree with the proposed 12-month transition period and if so is this period adequate?
 Before asking individual practitioner if the proposed 12-month transition period is adequate, Chinese Medicine Board of Australia should ask all Australian Chinese Medicine universities and Schools with approved course if 12 month transition is adequate for them to abolish the use of Pinyin in all the herbal related courses, as all sound and logical minds would agree that it is of course inadequate.